JackelineJ/Demo/Coderhouse/README.md

 # Mythos web page

 The Mythos web page contains information about some of the most important figures in the Greek Pantheon: The Twelve Olympics.
-It was created with the purpose of being a little index, which people can use to find facts about mythological deities.
+It was created with the purpose of being a little index, which people can use to find facts about mythological deities!

 The technologies used for the making of this project are: HTML, CSS and Framework.